A contest opened to all students

 Results

-Annoucement of the results during Paris Infraweek (date TBA)
+Annoucement of the results during Paris Infraweek 2025 November 4th

 November